nikomatsakis/babysteps/source/_posts/2016-05-09-non-lexical-lifetimes-adding-the-outlives-relation.markdown

 this parameter indicates that the return value is "borrowed from" the `self` argument (because they share the same lifetime `'v`).
-Hence we could conclude that when we call `tmp = map_ref1.get_mut(&key)`, the lifetime of the input (`'m1`) must outlive the lifetime of the input (`'v1`).
+Hence we could conclude that when we call `tmp = map_ref1.get_mut(&key)`, the lifetime of the input (`'m1`) must outlive the lifetime of the output (`'v1`).
 Written using outlives notation, that would be that this call requires that `'m1: 'v1`.
 This is the right conclusion, but it may be worth digging a bit more into how the type system actually works